SAP-samples/abap-cheat-sheets/07_String_Processing.md

 [expressions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenexpression_glosry.htm "Glossary Entry")
 within a pair of delimiters (`|...|`) if these expressions can be converted to `string`.
 - To embed expressions, you enclose them in curly brackets: `{ ... }`.
+- Among the expressions that can be specified in the curly brackets are data objects and [functional method calls](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenfunctional_method_call_glosry.htm) that have a [return value](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenreturn_value_glosry.htm).
+The expression result must be convertible to type `string`.

 > **💡 Note**<br>
 > - String templates form a [string